Xilinx/Vitis-Tutorials/README.md

                 <a href="./AI_Engine_Development/Feature_Tutorials/15-post-link-recompile">Post-Link Recompile of an AI Engine Application</a>
             </td>
             <td height="24">
-                <a href="./AI_Engine_Development/Feature_Tutorials/16-external-traffic-generator-aie/">Python and C++ External Traffic Generators for AI Engine Simulation and Emulation Flows</a>
+                <a href="./AI_Engine_Development/Feature_Tutorials/16-external-traffic-generator-aie/">Python and C++ External Traffic Generators for AI Engine Simulation and Emulation Flows :new:</a>
             </td>
             <td>
             </td>